 Because of his audacity, and because merchants have since set limits on large transactions, Eli Broad retains the record for the largest reported credit card transaction of all time.
 He chronicled his 1995 decision to purchase a $2.5 million Roy Lichtenstein painting with an American Express card in his memoir, "The Art of Being Unreasonable."

-Unlike Tinie Tempah, the Fortune 500 CEO used his AmEx for strategic reasons.
+Unlike Tinie Tempah, the Fortune 500 CEO used his American Express for strategic reasons.
 After collecting interest on the cash he would have otherwise handed over at the time of purchase, Broad donated millions of earned frequent flier miles to students at CalArts.
 Sotheby's, however, chose to stop accepting credit cards for auction purchases after Broad's purchase.

 Why consumers should make large purchases with credit cards